 If a privacy breach has already taken place then you can instruct us to prepare a Pre-Action Protocol Letter of Claim.
 To do this we will need to review the material complained of, other relevant documentation and to take your detailed instructions.
 We will then prepare and send a formal Letter of Claim to the defendant setting out your case and your requirements.

 What if a Letter of Claim does not resolve the matter immediately?

-Where liability is not accepted or a case is not settled, ultimately a claim should be issued in the Queen’s Bench or Chancery Division of the High Court.
+Where liability is not accepted or a case is not settled, ultimately a claim will be issued in the King’s Bench Division of the High Court or county court.
 This may prompt settlement discussions.
 If the claim does not settle the matter will be set down for a trial normally 9-18 months after the issue of the claim.